- Published 15/06/17

 Knowledge politics within development-oriented agronomy set the stage for some models of agricultural development to be favoured over others, with very real implications for the food security and wellbeing of many millions of people.
 Agronomy for Development demonstrates how the analysis of knowledge politics can shed valuable new light on current debates about agricultural development and food security.
 Using bio-physical and social sciences perspectives to address the political economy of the production and use of knowledge in development, this edited collection reflects on the changing politics of knowledge within the field of agronomy and the ways in which these politics feed and reflect the interests of a broad set of actors.

 This book is aimed at professionals working in agricultural research as well as students and practitioners of agricultural, rural and international development.
-It is part of the STEPS Centre’s Pathways to Sustainability book series published by Routledge.

 1. Knowledge politics in development-oriented agronomy Jens A. Andersson and James Sumberg